SergioMtnz26/SergioMtnz26/README.md

 - Integrated data across **Oracle** and other relational databases
 - Used **DTO**, **DAO**, **JPA**, **JDBC**, and layered architecture patterns
 - Participated in agile teams using **Scrum** and collaborative delivery practices
+- Collaborated with complementary frontend technologies when required by the solution

 ---